Nick Van Owen:[awkwardly, gesturing between the reunited father and daughter] Do you see any family resemblance here?

 When the group, looking for Sarah, finally sees their first dinosaur and naturally, Eddie and Nick are slack-jawed while Ian is unimpressed.
 Ian asks them why they're so shocked and Nick tries to explain that he didn't really think he'd see actual dinosaurs.

 Malcolm: Yeah!
 Three cheeseburgers with everything on 'em.

 Sarah: And an apple turnover!

-During the T. rex rampage scene, it comes upon the backyard area and starts slurping up the water of a pool.
-A dog comes and starts barking it but quickly goes back into it's doghouse when the T. rex growls at it.
-This is followed by a child waking up and seeing it, then going to his parent's bedrooms to tell them.
-They don't believe him at first, thinking it a usual childhood fear of the dark and eventually go to the bedroom to reassure him there's nothing wrong...until they look out the window and see a T. rex right in of them with the chain of the dog danging from it's mouth along with the doghouse.
-The parents promptly scream, the child...takes a picture of it.
+During the T. rex rampage scene, it enters suburbia and starts slurping up the water of a backyard pool.
+A dog comes and starts barking at it but quickly retreats into its doghouse when the T. rex growls at it.
+This is followed by a child waking up and seeing it, then going to his parents' bedroom to tell them.
+They don't believe him at first, thinking it a normal childhood fear of the dark and eventually go to the bedroom to reassure him there's nothing wrong ... until they look out the window and see a T. rex right in of them, with the chain of the dog danging from its mouth along with the doghouse.
+The parents promptly scream; the child ... takes a picture of it.